Written by Slawomir Gromadzki, MPH

 – Dry air.

-– Stimulants, especially smoking, coffee, black and green tea, caffeinated products (caffeine dehydrates eyes and skin).
+– Stimulants, especially smoking, coffee, black and green tea, and caffeinated products (caffeine dehydrates eyes and skin).

 – Contact lens users often experience dry eyes.